-Private jet booking network reveals the results of a global poll to uncover the world's favourite scenic airport landings-

 The PrivateFly.com Favourite Airport Approach poll was conducted from 11 October to 25 November 2011 on PrivateFly.com.
 Results were generated by PrivateFly website users and from social media invitations across a range of global sites.
 1018 votes were received in total, with 79 different airports receiving a nomination.

-PrivateFly is the leading global booking platform for private jet charter, making it faster, easier and more cost-effective to compare and book private jets.
-With over 7000 aircraft integrated worldwide, PrivateFly combines innovative technology with a VIP multilingual operations team, available 24 hours.
-In May 2014, CEO Adam Twidell was named by Aviation Week as one of the Top 10 Leaders of European Business Aviation, the judges describing him an ‘internet pioneer’ for the industry.
+PrivateFly is a global booking platform for private jet charter, making it faster, easier and more cost-effective to compare and book private jets.
+With over 7000 aircraft integrated worldwide, PrivateFly combines innovative technology with a VIP multilingual Flight Team, available 24/7.

 In-house PR Contact: